 Regardless of the mode of transport, temperature must be managed and, if possible, monitored.
-As a general rule, the temperature range should not exceed 25°C or fall below 15°C, but this is dependent on the species.
+As a general rule, the temperature range should not exceed 25°C or fall below 15°C, but this is dependent on the species and should be informed by the species' biology.
+Obtain advice from a veterinarian with relevant experience on what conditions are appropriate for the species being transported.
 There are a number of other things to consider for each of these modes of transport and these are outlined in the following sections.